thesingh07/259733-Mini-Project/1_Requirements/Readme.md

 2000 - 2010 | Usage of Computer systems | $100K
 After 2010| Many good record maintance softwares | $50K

+## Aging
+*  With the time we have seen a huge change in record management system.
+From recording data in the paper files and keeping it in rooms to now managing them using great softwares and storing them on cloud.
+The digitalisation of record management system enables users to access data from anywhere and provided an efficient way of storing data and also made CRUD operations very easy.

 ## Defining Our System
 ### Features
   * Student record system have following features: